-- 1. Merging of programs/offerings - 2.
-Recasting a minor to a concentration within an undergraduate major - 3.
-Recasting an undergraduate major to a minor - 4.
-Discontinuing an undergraduate major when a MA/MS becomes the required degree in the field - 5.
-Discontinuing a MA/MS when a doctoral degree becomes the required degree in the field - 6.
-Recasting a very specific MA/MS program to a concentration within a more general MA/MS program
+- Merging of programs/offerings - Recasting a minor to a concentration within an undergraduate major - Recasting an undergraduate major to a minor - Discontinuing an undergraduate major when a graduate degree becomes the required degree level in the field - Discontinuing a master's degree when a doctoral degree becomes the required degree level in the field - Recasting a very specific graduate program to a concentration within a more general graduate program or the converse--to its own degree program

+When substantial change or consolidation requires an adjustment of a program's CIP code, that information needs to be communicated through Stockton internal governance as outlined above in Step 6 of the New Program Proposal process and to the State of New Jersey via an FYI item to the AIC of the NJPC.

+Deans and program faculty should contact the Office of the Provost regarding the processes for identifying and reporting a CIP code change to the AIC.
-Timeframe: There is no specific timeframe for change or consolidation.

-Initiation: Faculty members or the School Dean may initiate a meeting with all relevant stakeholders to discuss program change or consolidation.
+- 1. Timeframe: There is no specific timeframe for change or consolidation. - 2.
+Initiation: Program faculty members, the President, Provost, or academic Deans may initiate a meeting with all relevant stakeholders to discuss program change or consolidation.
 A representative from the program faculty notifies the APP Committee of the Faculty Senate about this meeting for informational purposes.
-The Dean notifies the Provost and Provost Council of this meeting for informational purposes.

-Multi-Program Meeting: When change or consolidation involves decision-making by more than one program, faculty members of the affected programs meet to discuss possible types of change or paths to consolidation.

-Vote: Faculty who teach courses in the program vote by simple majority to recommend change or consolidation, unless the program bylaws specify other procedures for voting on change or consolidation.
+The Dean notifies the Provost and Provost Council of this meeting for informational purposes. - 3.
+Multi-Program Meeting: When change or consolidation involves decisionmaking by more than one program, faculty members of the affected programs meet to discuss possible types of change or paths to consolidation. - 4.
+Vote: Program faculty vote by simple majority to recommend change or consolidation, unless the program bylaws specify other procedures for voting on change or consolidation.
 If a majority of faculty members vote for change or consolidation, this procedure advances to the Dean.
-If a majority of faculty do not vote for change or consolidation, the faculty meet with the Dean to consider other options.
-The Dean or representative from the program faculty notifies the APP Committee of the Faculty Senate about the outcome of the vote for informational purposes.
-The Dean notifies the Provost and Provost Council of the outcome of the vote for informational purposes.

-Acceptance or Rejection: The Dean may reject or accept a faculty vote to change or consolidate a program.
+If a majority of faculty do not vote for change or consolidation, the faculty meet with the Dean to consider other options. - 5.
+Acceptance or Rejection: The Dean may reject or accept a program faculty vote to change or consolidate a program.
 If the Dean and the faculty disagree, the Dean meets with faculty to consider other options.
-The Dean also notifies the Provost and the Provost Council of the outcome for informational purposes.

-The Provost may accept or reject the Dean's recommendation for change or consolidation.
-If the Provost rejects the recommendation, the Dean and the faculty meet with the Provost to consider other options.

-Implementation: Faculty work with the Dean and other administrative units to implement the best program change or consolidation options.
+The Dean also notifies the Provost and the Provost Council of the outcome for informational purposes. - The Provost may accept or reject the Dean's recommendation for change or consolidation.
+If the Provost rejects the recommendation, the Dean and the faculty meet with the Provost to consider other options. - 6.
+Implementation: Program faculty work with the Dean and other administrative units to implement the best program change or consolidation options.
 The Dean will provide assistance to the faculty in accordance with the Master Agreement and all local agreements in place during the period of program change or consolidation.

-Notification: If all parties agree to the change or consolidation, the Dean notifies Admissions, Academic Advising, the Office of the Registrar, Academic Affairs, and the Office of Institutional Research of the expected timeline for the change or consolidation and any other relevant details.

-Workload: Faculty continue to teach and precept, as they have in the past, while the change or consolidation is in progress.
-During that time, faculty and the Dean notify students of the change or consolidation and of their options for matriculating in the changed or consolidated program.
+Changes that result in a new degree-granting program or a change in degree level must pass through all the New Program Approval steps above, including all internal and external groups. - 7.
+Notification: If all parties agree to the change or consolidation, the Dean notifies Admissions, Academic Advising, the Office of the Registrar, Academic Affairs, and the Office of Institutional Research of the expected timeline for the change or consolidation and any other relevant details. - 8.
+Workload: Program faculty continue to teach and precept, as they have in the past, while the change or consolidation is in progress.
+During that time, program faculty and the Dean notify students of the change or consolidation and of their options for matriculating in the changed or consolidated program.

-Closure
+C. Closure